 Portsmouth City Council and Hampshire County Council have confirmed residents can clear paths themselves in a bid to ensure last winter’s chaotic and dangerous conditions aren’t repeated.

 The city council has gone as far as issuing advice to the public, which reads: ‘There is no law stopping you from clearing snow and ice on the pavement outside your property, pathways to your property or public spaces.
-If an accident did happen, it’s highly unlikely you would be sued as long as you are careful, use common sense to make sure that you don’t make the pavement or pathway clearly more dangerous than before, and do not cause an obstruction with shovelled snow on the pavement
+If an accident did happen, it’s highly unlikely you would be sued as long as you are careful, use common sense to make sure that you don’t make the pavement or pathway clearly more dangerous than before, and do not cause an obstruction with shovelled snow on the pavement.
+[The News, Portsmouth]

 And there’s a nice touch of community politics about Sheffield Council too (even if insurance sneaks back into the picture again, but good for the council for saying it’ll cover people):